warp-contracts/academy/redstone-academy-docs/docs/loot/tests/testing-contract.md

 # Test your contract

-We strongly recommend you to implement tests for all your smart contracts.
+We strongly recommend you implement tests for all your smart contracts.
 It's generaly a good practice and it will help you to avoid simple bugs before deploying contracts to blockchain.

 The best way to implement tests is to use a special test framework like [JEST](https://jestjs.io/).
 But to keep this tutorial shorter we will implement a simple Node.js testing script.
 It will deploy the contract, interact with it, and print some output.

 We will use arlocal to run a local Arweave instance.
 It is much faster than the real blockchain.
-And it allows to test SmartWave contracts without spending AR tokens.
+And it allows us to test SmartWave contracts without spending AR tokens.

 Let's create a new file `simple-demo.js`.